 - Trying to do too much

 - Forgetting to have patience

 - Neglecting meetings

 - Not having a solid support system

 However, no matter their present difficulties, a clean and sober life is infinitely better than a spiraling out-of-control life of active substance abuse.
 There is joy to be found in that realization.

 What to Do When a Relapse Happens

-Over the longer term, your goal should be a rededication to your program of recovery.
+Over the longer term, your goal should be a rededication to your recovery program.
 Discuss any problems or concerns you have with your therapists and counselors.
-They have dealt with relapses before, and they will be able to help.
+They have dealt with relapses before and will be able to help.